jaredly/j3/Roadmap.md

+- `nodeName` for fixture tests --> would be great to show failing/succeeding

 # Tutorial ideas

 - [ ] it would be great for the `playground` document to have a dropdown letting you switch between evaluators,